medusajs/medusa/www/apps/docs/content/experimental/index.md

 To enable the experimental features:

 1. [Enable the `medusa_v2` feature flag](../development/feature-flags/toggle.md) in your backend.
-2. Install the [Product](./product/install-medusa.mdx) and [Pricing](./pricing/install-medusa.mdx) modules and add them to the Medusa configurations.
+2. Install the commerce modules and add them to the Medusa configurations.
 3. Finally, run migrations in your backend with the following command:

 ```bash